 By default, an error encountered at runtime interrupts the processing of data for the current tuple that caused the error.
-StreamBase Server reacts to the error according to the type of problem encountered.
-One error type is fatal and requests the Server to shut down.
+The StreamBase server reacts to the error according to the type of problem encountered.
+One error type is fatal and requests the server to shut down.
 Other error types are logged while processing continues.
 The table in Processing Error Tuple Data shows the default response for different types of error conditions.

-You can add error handling to your EventFlow and StreamSQL applications with three features:
+You can add error handling to your EventFlow modules with three features:

 Error Ports, which you can enable for individual operators or adapters to provide a catch mechanism specific to that operator or adapter.

 Error Input Streams, which provide a catch mechanism at the module level.